The New CEFs on the Block

 Some in the financial press have asserted that, with all the challenges facing CEFs, particularly the potential imposition of the fiduciary standard on advisors and brokers, interval funds could be the next big thing.
 Asset managers seem to think so, too.
 As of the end of February, there were about 20 interval funds in registration, which would almost double the number of interval funds available.
 For comparison, just nine new CEFs launched in 2016, raising a paltry $3 billion in total; for the year-to-date 2017, there have been two CEF IPOs, raising just $375 million in assets.

-Cara Esser does not own shares in any of the securities mentioned above.
+Cara Esser does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.